 My goal is to be detailed, but concise.
 The book I wrote about infant sleep is 30 pages long, and every single page is jam packed with the tools you need to teach your baby to sleep well.
 I purposefully left out everything non-essential because I don’t want to waste your time!

 We have 2 girls and a boy (and are pregnant with a 4th baby whose gender we don’t know yet).
 I switch between pronouns throughout.
 Also, I’ve decided to use the first person “I” pronoun throughout the book.
 Instead of a scientific rulebook, this book is supposed to be from one momma to another – as if you came over for coffee and we’re chatting about all things infant sleep.

 WHO THIS GUIDE IS FOR

-First of all, this book is intended to be used when sleep training healthy, full-term babies.
+First of all, this guide is intended to be used when sleep training healthy, full-term babies.

 We’ve never had a babe in the NICU.
 I only have experience with babies born full-term, without serious medical complications.
 Please talk to your pediatrician for advice about sleep if your baby has any trouble gaining weight!

 I’m a mom of littles, not a doctor.
 You should always run any questions you have about the safety of advice you receive regarding your kiddos by medical professionals!
 As you’ll soon read, the advice of our first pediatrician, who practiced what he preached with his own 12 children, greatly helped us develop our sleep training philosophy and methods.

 Secondly, this guide is intended to be used for infants.
 The younger, the better.
 If your 4 year old is sleeping in your bed still, and you’re ready to evict her, this book won’t help.
 Sorry!
 (If that is the case, I highly recommend, “Parenting by the Book,” by John Rosemond.)